SBP Update: Special Needs, New Spouses

 - This decision may be made ordinarily during the life of the servicemember or retiree through a written statement that designates future SBP payments to the SNT.
 The decision must be irrevocable, and this also applies to the trust.

 - However, when a servicemember dies in the line of duty or at any time prior to assigning the SBP benefits to a qualifying SNT, the surviving parent, a grandparent, or a court-appointed guardian may file the election in certain circumstances.

-- Terms for setting up the Special Needs Trust are specified at Sections 2.a.-c. in the DoD memorandum with regard to establishment upon the death of the retiree, the death of a member on active duty (in the line of duty), and the death of a servicemember during “inactive duty training” (that is, as a member of the National Guard or Reserves).
+- Terms for setting up the Special Needs Trust are specified in the DoD Instruction with regard to establishment upon the death of the retiree, the death of a member on active duty (in the line of duty), and the death of a servicemember during “inactive duty training” (that is, as a member of the National Guard or Reserves).